dimitar-4/ms2-memory-game/README.md

 3. JavaScript
 4. Balsamiq
    - Used to create wireframes for the basic look of the memory game project.
+5. TinyPNG
+   - Used to compress the images for the backgraunds and the logos in the game.
+6. Bootstrap
+   - Bootstrap v4.5 provided the code for the navigation menu.

 ## Testing